Bilateralism with incompatible proofs and refutations

-In this paper we advance a form of bilateralism in which proofs and refutations are treated as distinct but mutually incompatible assertoric acts.
-This is done by presenting both syntactic and semantic results for our new logic $\BPR$.
+In this paper, we develop a form of bilateralism in which proofs and refutations are distinct but incompatible assertoric acts, and we establish syntactic and semantic results for the logic $\BPR$.

-On the syntactic side, we show that our natural deduction system for $\BPR$, which is a simple extension of an (adapted) version of Wansing's $\Bint$, satisfies the property of weak normalisability, from which the subformula property and consistency can be obtained as corollaries.
-This ensures that the proof system is well-behaved and that all proofs and refutations can be made analytic.
+On the syntactic side, we show that our natural deduction system--extending an adapted version of Wansing's $\Bint$--is weakly normalising.
+As corollaries, we obtain the subformula property and consistency, ensuring that all proofs and refutations can be reduced to analytic form.

-On the semantic side, we provide a base-extension semantics which is sound and complete with respect to our natural deduction system.
-Since our semantics require explicit construction of objects (for proofs) or counterexamples (for refutations) through atomic rules, its structure stays faithful to the idea of formalising mathematical proofs and refutations, but it can also be applied to analogous epistemic concepts.
-The completeness proof uses the proofs of normalisation and consistency in an essential way.
-The proof of Theorem~\ref{theorem:positivenegativesupport}, which makes essential use of the epistemic adequacy of bases, is of particular interest since it shows that the semantics match our intuitive reading of $\BPR$ by precluding the possibility of formulas being both provable and refutable.
+On the semantic side, we introduce a base-extension semantics that is sound and complete with respect to the proof system.
+Because it relies on the explicit construction of proofs and counterexamples via atomic rules, the semantics remains faithful to the mathematical practice of proving and refuting, while also supporting epistemic interpretations.

-The logic $\BPR$ is also intimately connected with Nelson's concept of constructive falsity. $\BPR$ is essentially a logic which internalizes constructive falsity through the notion of refutation while allowing the definition of additional operators, such as standard intuitionistic negation.
-The relationship between $\BPR$ and Nelson's $N3$ is analogous to the relationship between $\Bint$ and Nelson's $N4$.
+Finally, we show that $\BPR$ internalises constructive falsity via refutation and supports the definition of further operators, including intuitionistic negation.
+Its relationship to Nelson's $\Nt$ mirrors that between $\Bint$ and $\Nf$.

-From this we conclude that, aside from having a well-behaved proof system, $\BPR$ allows a semantics that is conceptually adequate for its intended interpretation.
-In future works we intend to both study proof-theoretic formalisation of $\BPR$ through different proof systems (in particular, through sequent calculus) and to further study its proof-theoretic and semantic properties.
+There are several directions for future work.
+A natural next step is to develop alternative proof systems for $\BPR$, in particular a sequent calculus along the lines of~\cite{Ayhan-seq}, enabling systematic comparison with existing frameworks such as~\cite{negri-sn}.
+This also opens the door for automatic reasoning.
+Further directions include first-order extensions, applications to other logics with strong negation, and a deeper analysis of the proof-theoretic and semantic structure of $\BPR$.